-Specialist Real Estate Litigators David Manda and Ruth Ormrod explain a recent occupation dispute which highlights important legal issues of which property owners and occupiers should be aware.
+Specialist Real Estate Litigator David Manda explains a recent occupation dispute which highlights important legal issues of which property owners and occupiers should be aware.

 Why is this case important?

 The case of Woww Ltd v Gani is the latest in a line of cases which demonstrate that the legal distinction between a lease and a licence is a crucial one, which can have very significant practical implications for property owners and occupiers.

 The case also provides a helpful worked example of how the court will approach the question of whether to award an injunction to preserve the occupation of premises.

 Lease/licence distinction, and why it matters

 It is common for property owners to let others in to occupation of their premises on the basis of informal discussions as to terms and payment, without that arrangement ever being formally documented.